 If a company is one standard deviation above the mean (with a score of 60), its results are in the top 15% to 20% of a larger universe of companies that have been assessed by the Drucker Institute.
 If a company is one standard deviation below the mean (with a score of 40), its results fall in the bottom 15% to 20% of that larger universe.

 If a company is two standard deviations above the mean (with a 70) or two standard deviations below the mean (with a 30), its results are in the top or bottom 2.5% of the larger universe.
 And if a company is three standard deviations above the mean (with an 80) or three standard deviations below the mean (with a 20), its results are in the top or bottom 1% of the larger universe.

-Care should also be taken when comparing this year’s results with those from 2017, when the Management Top 250 was first published.
-Because this year’s universe has grown substantially—to 752 firms from 693 that were analyzed last year—a change in a company’s ranking may not be as revealing as a change in its T-score.
+Care should also be taken when comparing this year’s results with those from previous years.
+Because the universe has grown steadily since the Drucker Institute model was launched in 2017, a change in a company’s ranking may not be as revealing as a change in its T-score.

 How “Effectiveness” Is Measured